 LeBron is a better clutch player

-While Kobe fans argue that he is a better clutch player (the one who makes the most important shots, especially in the game’s last minutes), it`s far from reality.
+While Kobe fans argue that he was a better clutch player (the one who makes the most important shots, especially in the game’s last minutes) than LeBron, this claim is far from reality.
 LeBron, who does not choke, is a better clutch player, and this argument is backed by stats.
-A look into LeBron & Kobe`s clutch-time stats proves LeBron is better than Kobe in the most important time of the game.
+A look into Kobe vs. LeBron regarding clutch-time stats proves LeBron is better than Kobe was in the most important time of the game.

 The greatest players are the ones that make the others around them better

-In terms of being a team player, there is no comparison between them.
-LeBron is a smart player and a fantastic passer, with a vision of a crafty point guard.
-He can create a shooting opportunity for himself in every position, but will happily pass if his teammate has a better shot.
-In contrast, Kobe was a selfish player, who hurt his team’s harmony, as was pointed out in the Phil Jackson biography.
-Kobe was ambitious, but also arrogant in a way that led him to make bad choices more than once.
-LeBron’s teamwork and leadership have shined since he joined the Cavaliers, taking them to four playoffs in his first four years.
+In terms of being a team player, there is no comparison between Kobe and LeBron.
+The latter is a smart player and fantastic passer, with a vision of a crafty point guard.
+He can create a shooting opportunity for himself in every position but will happily pass the ball if his teammate has a better shot.
+In contrast, Kobe was thought of by many as a selfish player, who hurt his team’s harmony, as was pointed out in the Phil Jackson biography.
+Kobe was ambitious but also arrogant in a way that led him to make bad on-court choices more than once.
+In contrast, LeBron’s teamwork and leadership shined after he joined the Cleveland Cavaliers, taking them to four playoffs in his first four years.
+His leadership skills have since gotten stronger since joining the LA Lakers in July 2018.
 Lifting up one’s team is the mark of a great player.

 LeBron has less championships, but his name is written all over them

-LeBron might be more dominant player, but Kobe is a more versatile and well-rounded player, which gives him the edge.
-While LeBron is an all-around player, with explosive power that makes him almost impossible to guard, he lacks elegance and style.
+LeBron might be more dominant player, but Kobe was a more versatile and well-rounded player, which gives him the edge in this debate.
+While LeBron is an all-around player, with explosive power that makes him almost impossible to guard, he lacks instinct and on-court elegance and style.
 In comparison, Kobe was a virtuoso on offense, a better finisher and a better defender.
 He also had amazing anticipation and instincts that were perfected with Phil Jackson’s triangle offense.
-The Phoenix Suns’ forward, Grant Hill, who guarded both players, told Sports Illustrated: “He (LeBron) has the two pitches… both of them are great.
+The Phoenix Suns’ forward, Grant Hill, who guarded both players, told Sports Illustrated: “He [LeBron] has the two pitches… both of them are great.
 But Kobe is like the guy with all the pitches.
 He brings his fastball, his change, gives you something on the corner… With Kobe, you’re never comfortable.”
-LeBron is great but Kobe was something truly special.
+When it comes to Kobe vs. LeBron, the latter is great but the former was something truly special.

 Kobe had something that LeBron doesn’t